go4biyola/DSA-documentation/README.md

 # DSA-documentation
 documenting my learnings on the DSA Data analysis class

----SQL
+---  SQL
-SELECT*DEPARTMENT
+SELECT A,B,C
-WHERE MATRIC NUMBER > 52
+WHERE A>5

 ---